Latest News from FinCEN

 Read the July 16 alert here.

-The Financial Crimes Enforcement Network (FinCEN) issued a new advisory July 7 to alert financial institutions to potential indicators of imposter scams and money mule schemes, which are prevalent during the COVID-19 pandemic.
+FinCEN issued a new advisory July 7 to alert financial institutions to potential indicators of imposter scams and money mule schemes, which are prevalent during the COVID-19 pandemic.

 FinCEN’s advisory contains descriptions of the schemes, financial red flag indicators for both, and information on reporting suspicious activity.